The rise of food banks and the challenge of matching food assistance with potential need: towards a spatially specific, rapid assessment approach

 Hunger Index Research

-The Food and Agribusiness Institute funds Dr. S. Andrew Starbird’s Hunger Index research, completed in collaboration with the Second Harvest Food Bank of Santa Clara and San Mateo Counties.
+The Center for Food Innovation and Entrepreneurship funds Dr. S. Andrew Starbird’s Hunger Index research, completed in collaboration with the Second Harvest Food Bank of Santa Clara and San Mateo Counties.

 The Hunger Index was developed to measure hunger for the most food insecure households within specific counties.
 The Hunger Index also calculates the number of meals that are provided by various food assistance organizations and programs: SFHB, Children and Adult Care Food Program (CACFP), Meals on Wheels, School Meals Program, Senior Nutrition, Supplemental Nutrition Assistance Program (SNAP, formerly known as the food stamps program), and Woman Infant and Children (WIC).

 The 2013 Hunger Index estimated 814 million meals were required for all low-income households in 2013.
 Dr. Starbird found that these families were able to afford enough food to provide 417 million meals, or a little more than half their daily needs.
 Food-assistance programs provided 221 million meals, leaving 176 million “missing” meals.
 While the gap is still too big, it is showing a downward trend compared to the 2012 meal gap of 184 million meals.
 The number of low-income households, those earning less than $50,000 annually, also declined from 260,000 in 2012 to 256,000 in 2013.

 Market Power in the Fresh Produce Agriculture Sector